 Note: pink granite is still quarried in the region, near La Clarté.
 There are only two other examples of this peculiar pink rock in the world, one in Corsica and the other in China.

 In addition to the attractions of the shoreline, the hinterland is studded with intriguing small towns, picturesque villages, prehistoric and mediaeval religious icons, menhirs, dolmens, grottoes, chapels and the intriguing Calvaires telling the stories of the gospels in carved stone instead of stained glass.

 The small towns of Lannion and Treguier make interesting morning trips on market days before a light lunch and an afternoon on a beach.

 - Lannion with the River Léguer flowing through the town where the high tidal range on this coast can be witnessed in safety is now one of the leading communication research and industrial centres in Europe, although it still has close connections with its heritage, particularly the Templars Church of Brelevenez in the Old Quarter.

 - Treguier, founded in the 6th Century, with its striking spire is up river from the Jaudy estuary and La Roche Jaune, a commanding castle built to thwart the Vikings.

 The climate of the Cote de Granit Rose is oceanic, with long hot sunny days from May through to September.
-Gales blowing in from the Western Approaches in autumn and winter bring an awesome beauty that matches this rugged coast with its off-shore rocks and reefs, the graveyard of many ships.
+Gales blowing in during autumn and winter bring an awesome beauty that matches this rugged coast with its off-shore rocks and reefs, the graveyard of many ships.